0

 Land Acknowledgment

-I am deeply grateful for the voices of First Nations peoples who have shared their experiences, spoken out against systems of violence, nurtured traditional healing practices, and continue to lead efforts toward Indigenous self-determination and governance.
+I am deeply grateful to Indigenous communities and knowledge keepers who share their experiences, sustain traditional healing practices, and continue to lead the way toward sovereignty and self-determination.

 Everyone is Welcome